With beautiful coastal views and some of the best seafood in the country, Maine’s a popular destination.

 To compare the cost of living in Maine, let’s take a gander at the cities with the lowest cost of living in New England, according to the Council for Community and Economic Research’s Cost of Living Index for 2022.

 The capital of Connecticut ranks as the city with the lowest cost of living in New England, according to the most recent council data.
 Hartford is the fourth-largest city in Connecticut and is also the de facto insurance capital of the nation, with UnitedHealthcare, Aetna, and Travelers all hosting major branches there.

-One of the smallest cities on this list, Pittsfield ranked as the New England city with the third-lowest cost of living.
+One of the smallest cities on this list, Pittsfield ranked as the New England city with the second-lowest cost of living.
 Located on the western edge of Massachusetts, Pittsfield is the seat of Berkshire County and host to some of New England’s major industrial employers, including GE, Chemex, and General Dynamics.